The file Demo_010.m is found in IQClab’s folder demos. Here we reproduce the example from [10] with the plant model

 - Enforce strictness of the LMIs:

-The system responses have been simulated for a step command at for the nominal system without saturation, with saturation and with saturation and anti-windup compensator in the following two figures respectively.
+for the nominal system without saturation, with saturation and with saturation and anti-windup compensator in the following two figures respectively.
 As can be seen, the control performance hugely degrades in case the saturation nonlinearity is included.
 Moreover, when the anti-windup compensator is added to the control loop, performance can almost be recovered.
 Further details are found in [10].